architect/arc.codes/src/views/docs/en/guides/developer-experience/deployment.md

 ## Deploy a function directly to staging

-Rather than deploying the entire stack with CloudFormation you can quickly deploy code for one funnction to `staging` by supplying a path.
+Rather than deploying the entire stack with CloudFormation you can quickly deploy code for one function to `staging` by supplying a path.

 ```bash
 arc deploy path/to/code